VHDL/PoC/docs/QuickStart.rst

 running testbenches or generating IP cores.
 PoC uses Python 3 as a platform independent scripting environment.
 All Python scripts are wrapped in Bash or PowerShell scripts, to hide some platform specifics of Darwin, Linux or Windows.
-See :ref:`USING:Requirements` for further details.
+See :ref:`USING:Require` for further details.

 .. rubric:: PoC requires: